fbpx

 Glutathione fine-tunes the innate immune response toward antiviral pathways.

 Exposing your whole body to cold water increases the plasma concentration of glutathione.
-This antioxidant plays a key role in the proper function of t-cell lymphocytes.
-Additionally, glutathione activates your natural killer (NK) cells
+This antioxidant plays a key role in the proper function of t-cell lymphocytes, a type of white blood cell that help protect the body from infections by identifying and destroying infected or cancerous cells and by coordinating the immune response.

-As a result, ice bathing is one way to boost your immune system and better equip it to fight pathogens, including viruses and bacteria.
+Consequently, cold plunging is one way to boost your immune system and better equip it to fight pathogens, including viruses and bacteria.

-10. Offers Neurocognitive Benefits
+Offers Neurocognitive Benefits

 Cold Plunging vs. Ice Bathing